jonaujo89/react-native-pokemon-challenge/README.md

 In this challenge you will be building a basic Pokemon Trading Card browsing app.
 This template is based on the Expo typescript template with added scaffolding for navigation and a library for querying Pokemon cards.

 > Note: We have used Expo in this template for simplicity of environment setup.
 You are not required to use this template for the challenge.
-We do not use Expo in our production app and will not expect any Expo specific knowledge/implementation in this challenge.
+We do not use Expo and will not expect any Expo specific knowledge/implementation in this challenge.

 ## Challenge
 Use design.pdf as reference for the layout of the screens, feel free to improve and expand upon the design.